cobilab/jarvis3/README.md

       [NB_D]: (integer [1;5000]) denominator to build alpha, which is a parameter estimator.
 Alpha is given by 1/[NB_D].
               Higher values are usually used with higher [NB_C],
-              and related to confiant bets.
+              and related to confident bets.
 When [NB_D] is one,
               the probabilities assume a Laplacian distribution.
       [NB_I]: (integer {0,1,2}) number to define if a sub-program
               which addresses the specific properties of DNA
               sequences (Inverted repeats) is used or not.
 The
               number 1 turns ON the sub-program using at the same
               time the regular context model.
 The number 2 does
-              only contemple the invesions only (NO regular).
-The
-              number 0 does not contemple its use (Inverted repeats OFF).
+              only contemple the inversions only (NO regular).
+The number 0 does not contemple its use (Inverted repeats OFF).
 The use of this sub-program increases the
               necessary time to compress but it does not affect the